savonet/book/introduction.md

 [IceS](http://icecast.org/ices/) program in order to stream a radio on the
 campus: _geekradio_ was born.

-They did not have so much music, and at that time it was not so easy to get online streams.
+They did not have that many music files, and at that time it was not so easy to get online streams.
 But there were plenty of mp3s available on the internal network of the campus, which were shared by the students.
 In order to have access to those more easily, Samuel wrote a dirty campus indexer in OCaml (called _strider_, later on replaced by _bubble_), and David made an ugly Perl hack for adding user requests to the original system.
 It probably kind of worked for a while.
 Then they wanted something more, and realized it was all too ugly.

 So they started to built the first audio streamer in pure OCaml, using libshout.
 It had a simple telnet interface, so that a bot on IRC (this was the